-The only 0% 21-month balance transfer offer right now is the Citi Simplicity Credit Card.
-It also gives 0% for 12 months on purchases.
-Having nearly 2 years to pay off a balance transfer without interest can certainly help a lot of people pay off their debt.
+The only 0% 21-month balance transfer offer used to be the Citi Simplicity Credit Card.
+Now, it offers 0% for 18 months on balance transfers.
+It also gives 0% for 18 months on purchases.
+Having so much time to pay off a balance transfer without interest can certainly help a lot of people pay off their debt.
 That being said, Citi Simplicity balance transfers aren’t totally free.
-There’s a 5% (min $5) balance transfer fee, which could end up being a lot of money if you’re transferring a big balance.
+There’s a 3% (min $5) balance transfer fee, which could end up being a lot of money if you’re transferring a big balance.

 Another good balance transfer credit card is the U.S. Bank Visa Platinum Credit Card, which offers 0% for 20 months on balance transfers with a balance transfer fee of 3% (min $5).
-That’s a lot less of a transfer fee, and only a slightly shorter 0% APR period than Citi Simplicity.
-That difference could make a balance transfer worth it, depending on the size of your debt and its current APR.
+That could make a balance transfer worth it, depending on the size of your debt and its current APR.

 The rule of thumb to keep in mind is that a balance transfer should make it cheaper overall to pay off a debt.
 For a zero-interest balance transfer deal, if the new card’s transfer fee is more expensive than the interest you would have paid on the old card in the same payoff timeframe, you shouldn’t bother doing the transfer.